article banner

 The impact of this investment on the quality of NHS services will be profound.
 For the first time in a long time, health infrastructure is being taken very seriously at all levels of the NHS.
 And it’s shining a light on our approach to construction business cases and hospital design.

 One of the things being highlighted is our approach to flexible design.
-This is one of the points I made in an about a year ago.
+This is one of the points I made in an article about a year ago.
 And there are a couple of aspects to it.

 Firstly, are we building health infrastructure that can cope with a shift in demand?
 For example, away from cardiothoracic and towards oncology?
 Or away from outpatients and towards inpatients?
 Can we easily and cost-effectively repurpose space?